wamonroe/tag_options/README.md

 Simple library for manipulating options passed to the Rails `tag`, `content_tag`, and other tag helpers.

-This library provides a simple class to make authoring resuable helpers and [View Components](https://viewcomponent.org) easier when you want to allow for the input of attributes on HTML elements, but also need to add/set your own.
+This library provides a simple class to make authoring resuable helpers and [View Components](https://viewcomponent.org) easier when you want to allow for the input of properties on HTML elements, but also need to add/set your own.

-`TagOptions::Hash` is an object that normalizes the options passed to Rails helper, while providing helpful methods to manipulate the values of HTML attributes:
+`TagOptions::Hash` is an object that normalizes the options passed to Rails helper, while providing helpful methods to manipulate the values of HTML properties:

 ```ruby
 def external_link_to(name, url, options={})